mgcaret/rom4x/README.md

 If you plan to test on a real //c, be aware that the ROM socket is not rated for a large number of insertions and you *will* break something after a while.
 You may consider putting a machine-pin DIP socket or a ZIF socket into the CPU socket position.
 This can be done by desoldering the original socket if you have the skills, or by plugging the new socket into the existing CPU socket.
 If you do do the latter you should consider the new socket permanent as the socket pins are thicker than a ROM chip's and removing it may leave the socket in such a state as to not be able to make good contact with a subsequent chip.

 As for me, I just use the emulator and then I am very careful with changing the ROM when I want to test on the real hardware.
+For heavy development/testing I insert a low-profile solder-tail ZIF socket into the existing chip socket..

 ### Apple //c Technical Reference and other Documentation